 I’m back in the saddle again!
 After a 5-year hiatus (mostly due to events out of my control), I purchased a new 2015 BMW 800 GS Adventurer to quench my desire to hit the open road and fire-trails of the great Rocky Mountains.
-My last motorcycle was a 2005 BMW 650 GS Dakar, and while I was pleased with the bike, I had to sell it to buy a pop-up tent trailer, for this was the only way my wife would go camping with the kids and I.
+My last motorcycle was a 2005 BMW 650 GS Dakar, and while I was pleased with the bike, I had to sell it to buy a pop-up tent trailer.
+This was the only way my wife would go camping with me and the kids!

 Just so you all know, I’m not a hard-core rider either on-road or off-road.
 However, I do enjoy riding and love taking the bike on the fire-trails all throughout the Colorado Rocky Mountains.
 I also use it to commute to work so long as the temperature is above 32°F and there’s little chance of hail.
 With that in mind, here’s why I chose the 800 GS Adventurer and my likes/dislikes.